Everything You Need To Know About Havasupai Falls

 How Much Food To Bring

 When you're thinking about how much food to bring, consider how much weight you're willing to carry and what you're willing to live without.
-Devin tried to convince me that we'd be fine living off CLIF bars for four days, I'm glad I didn't listen.
-Instead, I bought us flatbread (so we didn't worry about the bread getting squished) and Justin's peanut butter with honey packets.
-I also bought us ham and cheese cold cuts.
-Because we didn't have a cooler, a quarter-of-a-pound of each was enough for a hike snack and dinner that same day.
+I bought flatbread (so I didn't worry about the bread getting squished) and Justin's peanut butter with honey packets.
+I also bought ham and cheese cold cuts.
+Because I didn't have a cooler, a quarter-of-a-pound of each was enough for a hike snack and dinner that same day for two people.

-We brought all of our favorite camping/hiking snacks: jerky, protein bars, Honey Stinger Waffles, shot bloks, and individually packaged protein shakes for our blender bottle.
-We wouldn't have gone hungry, but we were thankful that there were options for food.
+I brought all of my favorite camping/hiking snacks: jerky, protein bars, Honey Stinger Waffles, shot bloks, and individually packaged protein shakes for my blender bottle.
+I wouldn't have gone hungry, but I was thankful that there were options for food.
 By the campground there is a fry bread hut, offering sweet fry breads, tacos, and hotdogs.
 Also, there is a market in Supai, the town just 2.5 miles outside of the campground.
-Here we bought apples, peanut M&Ms, iced tea, cantaloupe, pineapple, and more.
+Here I bought apples, peanut M&Ms, iced tea, cantaloupe, pineapple, and more.
 Avoid the first small market you arrive at from the hike in.
 It is very expensive.
 Go to the market in the center of Supai, next to the basketball court.

 Other campers have suggested bringing a Jetboil.
 A jetboil will give you boiling water fast to make freeze-dried meals, instant coffee, macaroni and cheese cups, or whatever your heart desires.
 Note that going this route may require bringing utensils.